-- (1) Consists of awards outstanding under the following equity compensation plans: - the 2008 Plan: - the Cyan, Inc. 2006 Stock Plan and Cyan, Inc. 2013 Equity Incentive Plan, assumed by Ciena in connection with an acquisition transaction. - (2) As of October 31, 2018, reflects approximately 7.2 million and 4.9 million shares available for issuance under the 2017 Plan and ESPP, respectively.
+- (1) Consists of awards outstanding under the following equity compensation plans: - the 2008 Plan; - the Cyan, Inc. 2006 Stock Plan and Cyan, Inc. 2013 Equity Incentive Plan, assumed by Ciena in connection with an acquisition transaction. - (2) As of October 31, 2019, reflects approximately 5.0 million and 4.5 million shares available for issuance under the 2017 Plan and ESPP, respectively.
+See Proposal No. 2 Amendment of Ciena's 2017 Omnibus Incentive Plan for information on the number of shares available for issuance under the 2017 Plan as of a more recent date.
 Pursuant to the terms of the 2017 Plan, if any shares covered by an award under the 2017 Plan or a "prior plan" (as such term is defined in the 2017 Plan) are not purchased or are forfeited, or if an award otherwise terminates without delivery of any common stock, then the number of shares of common stock not purchased or forfeited will again be available for making awards under the 2017 Plan.
 The ESPP includes an evergreen feature, pursuant to which, on December 31 of each year, the number of shares available for issuance annually increases by up to 571,428 shares, provided that the total number of shares available for issuance at any time under the ESPP may not exceed 8,211,915 million shares.

-STOCKHOLDER PROPOSALS FOR 2020 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR 2021 ANNUAL MEETING

-Pursuant to Rule 14a-8 under the Exchange Act, some proposals by stockholders may be eligible for inclusion in our proxy statement for the 2019 Annual Meeting.
+Pursuant to Rule 14a-8 under the Exchange Act, some proposals by stockholders may be eligible for inclusion in our proxy statement for the 2021 Annual Meeting.
 Stockholder proposals submitted must include proof of ownership of Ciena common stock in accordance with Rule 14a-8(b)(2).
-These submissions must comply with the rules of the SEC for inclusion in our proxy statement and must be received no later than October 15, 2019.
+These submissions must comply with the rules of the SEC for inclusion in our proxy statement and must be received no later than October 22, 2020.
 Submitting a stockholder proposal does not guarantee that we will include it in our proxy statement.

-Under our proxy access bylaw, if a stockholder (or a group of up to 20 stockholders) who has owned at least 3% of our shares for at least three years and has complied with the other requirements set forth in our bylaws wants us to include director nominees (up to the greater of two nominees or 20% of the Board) in our proxy statement for the 2020 Annual Meeting, the nominations must be received in a timely manner, between 120 and 150 days prior to the anniversary of the date our proxy statement was first sent to stockholders in connection with our last annual meeting, which would be no earlier than September 15, 2019 and no later than October 15, 2019.
+Under our proxy access bylaw, if a stockholder (or a group of up to 20 stockholders) who has owned at least 3% of our shares for at least three years and has complied with the other requirements set forth in our bylaws wants us to include director nominees (up to the greater of two nominees or 20% of the Board) in our proxy statement for the 2020 Annual Meeting, the nominations must be received in a timely manner, between 120 and 150 days prior to the anniversary of the date our proxy statement was first sent to stockholders in connection with our last annual meeting, which would be no earlier than September 22, 2020 and no later than October 22, 2020.
 For more information on this proxy access right, please see "Principles of Corporate Governance, Bylaws and Other Governance Documents - Proxy Access" above.